 This method also requires a bit of decision-making.
 Clients who build their own customer portal often have questions about authentication and credentials management.
 There are two options for authentication:

 - Use the LoanPro authentication endpoint and let LoanPro manage credentials

 - Manage your own authentication

-You can allow your customers to use the credentials created by LoanPro in order to log in to a customer portal you create.
-The following basic steps are required to to this:
+You can allow your customers to use the credentials created by LoanPro to log in to a customer portal you create.
+The following basic steps are required to do this:

 - Create a login form that gathers username and password.

 - When the login form is submitted, call the LoanPro customer authentication endpoint to see if the credentials are valid.